syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 {% endtabs %}

-You can use the following properties to customize the candle segment appearance.
+The following properties are used to customize the candle segment appearance:

-* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html) – used to change the color of the series.
+* [`Color`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html)—Used to change the color of the series.
-* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) – used to change the stroke width of the series.
+* [`StrokeWidth`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html)—Used to change the stroke width of the series.
-* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~StrokeColor.html) – used to change the stroke color of the series.
+* [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~StrokeColor.html)—Used to change the stroke color of the series.

 ![](charttypes_images/charttypes_img20.png)

-### Bull and Bear Color
+### Bull and bear color

-In Candle chart, [`BullFillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FinancialSeriesBase~BullFillColor.html) property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and [`BearFillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FinancialSeriesBase~BearFillColor.html) property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.
+In candle chart, the [`BullFillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FinancialSeriesBase~BullFillColor.html) property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and the [`BearFillColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.FinancialSeriesBase~BearFillColor.html) property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.

 {% tabs %}